-Northwest Nazarene University, founded in 1913, is a four-year, comprehensive Christian university founded on a liberal arts philosophy of education, accredited by the Northwest Commission on Colleges and Universities.
+Northwest Nazarene University, founded in 1913, is a private, four-year, Christian liberal arts university, accredited by the Northwest Commission on Colleges and Universities.

 Earning a college degree is hard work, and NNU makes students work hard to earn a degree.
 NNU students are committed to intellectual inquiry.
 Whether they’re interested in business or computer science, NNU graduates leave prepared to embark on any career path or pursue advanced degrees.

 A longstanding partnership with the Council for Christian Colleges and Universities (CCCU) allows students to see the world.
-Students have access to programs in Australia, China, Costa Rica, Jordan, Oxford and Uganda, to name a few.
-NNU also offers connections to domestic programs in Washington, D.C., Los Angeles and Nashville.
+Students have access to programs in Australia, China, Costa Rica, Jordan, Oxford, Uganda, and more.
+NNU also offers connections to domestic programs in Washington, D.C., Los Angeles, and Nashville.

-Recent research projects include: NASA RockSat and CubeSat Engineering projects; agricultural drones; hyperbaric oxygen treatment of breast cancer cells; Alzheimer ’s disease; and Lake Titicacan frogs and native cat species in Costa Rica.
+Recent research projects that students have conducted include: NASA RockSat and CubeSat Engineering projects; agricultural drones; hyperbaric oxygen treatment of breast cancer cells; Alzheimer ’s disease; and Lake Titicacan frogs and native cat species in Costa Rica.
 Mentoring faculty work alongside students to enrich the research experience.
-Many students have also gone on to present their research at national conferences such as the Murdock College Science Research Program Conference.
+Many students have also gone on to present their research at such national conferences as the Murdock College Science Research Program Conference.

 |International Student Organization||x|

 |Student-run film society||x|